kevinhwong1/P.damicornis_Transcriptome_Analysis/scripts/P.dam_DE_Analysis.md

 #Run StringTie merge, merge transcripts from all samples (across all experiments, not just for a single experiment)

-stringtie --merge -A -o P_dam_stringtie_merged.gtf P_dam_mergelist.txt
+stringtie --merge -o $F/P_dam_stringtie_merged.gtf $F/P_dam_mergelist.txt
-#-A here creates a gene table output with genomic locations and compiled information that I will need later to fetch gene sequences
+#-A here creates a gene table output with genomic locations and compiled information that I will need later to fetch gene sequences (need annotation file)
 #FROM MANUAL: "If StringTie is run with the -A <gene_abund.tab> option, it returns a file containing gene abundances. "
 #-G is a flag saying to use the .gff annotation file